HollowMan6/Drawing-Using-Fourier-series/README.md

 # Drawing-Using-Fourier-series
-This program is intended to draw a picture existed using Fourier series
+This program is intended to draw a picture existed using Fourier series.(By Mathematica)